vishalmhjn/acstra/README.md

 5. Outputs are stored in [synthetic_sims](synthetic_sims/) folder

-### Running Black-box or Dynamic Simulation Scenarios with Synthetic Counts
+### II.
+Running Black-box or Dynamic Simulation Scenarios with Synthetic Counts

 1. First, specify the paths in [paths](src/core/paths.py) and [parameters](src/core/params.py).
 Please note that the platform has not been tested on Windows OS, so paths may need to be adapted.